What are Flame Retardant and Fire Resistant Paints?jason

 Fire Paints Terminology

-The basic objectives in using fire resistant and fire/flame retardant coatings are:
+The two basic objectives of fire resistant and smoke/flame retardant coatings are:

 - To help protect a structure and keep it intact for long enough for people to evacuate

 - To limit the spread of flames and smoke so that people are able to evacuate safely

 People often use terms like fire resistant, flame retardant and intumescent as if they mean the same thing.
 Here’s how to distinguish:

 Fire resistance refers to an amount of time that a structural component of a building will remain safe or intact.
 This is usually given in minutes.
 Fire resistance is also used to indicate the amount of time a compartmentalised space can withstand the passage of fire (e.g a door, a wall).

 Flame retardant – think ‘Spread’

 Fire retardance refers to rate of flamespread (and also smoke and toxic emissions).
 Fire or flame retardance is usually given in terms of class (e.g Class 1, Class 0, Class B).
 These classes relate to BS & EU standards which measure flamespread, the amount of smoke, flaming droplets and levels of toxins in controlled situations.